 People with diabetes, especially those who also have gastroparesis (a complication of diabetes that causes delayed stomach emptying), should not have vinegar drinks without consulting their doctor.

-Apple cider vinegar helps you lose weight
+Does apple cider vinegar help you lose weight

 There is some evidence from clinical trials showing that apple cider vinegar may be useful for weight loss.
 But the effects seem to be small at best.